Yi Sun-sin: In South Korea

+In North Korea

+In modern-day North Korea, Yi is honored as a patriot and a hero just like the South.
+However, as Yi was born into a yangban family, his actions are attributed to Joseon and its class systems.
+Thus, compared to the South, his legacy is relatively depreciated as a struggle to protect the "feudalist throne" and the yangban landlord class.

 Cultural depictions

 Film and television

-Yi's life has been depicted in two motion pictures, both entitled Seong-ung Yi Sun-sin ("The Saintly Hero Yi Sun-sin").
+Yi's life has been depicted in two motion pictures entitled Seong-ung Yi Sun-sin ("The Saintly Hero Yi Sun-sin").
 The first is a 1962 black-and-white movie, and the second, based upon his war diaries, was made in color in 1971.